 IV.
 Heals, Utility Skills, and Elite Skills

 Well of Blood: Applies an instant heal to the necromancer and then acts as a ground-based heal-over-time spell that any ally can use.
 It also drops a light combo field, which gives retaliation on blast finishers (Putrid Mark) and condition removal on projectiles (Necrotic Grasp).
-This is the standard heal for my build because it makes use of traits to give protection and have a lower cooldown.
+For the support build, this is necessary.

 Corruption Skills: Corruption abilities provide utility on top of the occasional damage.
 The downside to them is they each apply a condition on the necromancer, but this self-applied condition can be transferred to mobs with Deathly Swarm and Putrid Mark.

 Blood is Power: Applies two stacks of bleeds for 30 seconds default on the target, grants 10 stacks of might to the necromancer, and applies two stacks of bleeds for 10 seconds default on the necromancer, all with a 24-second cooldown if traited for corruption skills.
 This ability is a huge damage boost.
 The bleeds are nice by themselves, especially when the self-applied bleeds are transferred to an enemy target.
-But the best part is the might, which grants 350 condition damage for 14.4 seconds.
+But the best part is the might, which grants 350 condition damage for 10 seconds default.
 The might is retroactive, so it affects all bleeds already on a target.
 At lv.
 80, this translates to 17.5 more damage per bleed tick for about two-thirds of the time as long as Blood is Power is used on cooldown.
-(Some people claim this ability sometimes does not work, but, in my experience, that’s not true.
-It has never failed me as long as I’m facing my target and within range.)

-Corrupt Boon: Dispels all boons on a target and turns them into conditions.
+Corrupt Boon: Dispels five boons on a target and turns them into conditions.
 For information on what the boons are converted into, click here.
 Decent for mobs that stack boons, particularly for mobs that stack stability because stability can be corrupted into fear.
-(Some people claim this ability sometimes does not work, but, in my experience, that’s not true.
-It rarely fails me as long as I’m facing my target and within range.)

 Epidemic: Spreads all conditions on a target to up to five extra targets, with only a 12-second cooldown when traited.
 Epidemic is the staple of the condition necromancer.
 It is the best AOE in the game, allowing the spread of 25 stacks of bleeds, other damaging conditions, and any utility-based condition.
 However, it’s not very good on boss fights that are focused on single-target damage.